marlens123/ponds/README.md

 The weights of our final model can be found in 'model_weights/best_modelfinal_runsharpen.h5'.
 We also included the weights of a patch size 32 x 32 configuration, as we used these for testing smooth patch prediction.

+In the file heads you will find relative paths to data that you need for running.
+These paths refer to the myshare folder that comes with the thesis.

 Files to recreate our experiments:
 ---------------------------------
+- 'model_selection.py': to recreate the model training (runs 'train.py' with different configurations)
+- 'train.py': contains our training pipeline (you may need to adjust the wandb login in this file)

 - 'data_preparation/extract.ipynb': to extract TIR images for inspection
 - 'data_preparation/edge_detection.ipynb': to create edge maps used for annotation
 - 'prepare_data.py': to create prepared np arrays from .nc files
-- 'train.py': contains our training pipeline
-- 'model_selection.py': to recreate the model training (runs 'train.py' with different configurations)
 - 'qualitative_evaluation.ipynb': to recreate our qualitative evaluation predictions
 - 'predict_image.py': contains the function used for prediction
 - 'mpf.ipynb': to recreate our melt pond fraction computations